Our approach to Japanese/Italian translation

 Therefore, on this page we have noted only the primary translation fields we have worked in thus far.
 Since this list is not comprehensive, we encourage potential clients to check with us to verify that we have the necessary experience and knowledge to translate texts in other fields equally well.

-As a general rule, we do not translate librettos, song lyrics, poetry, religious texts, or highly specialized texts in the fields of chemistry, biology, or medicine.
+Please note: as a general rule, we do not translate librettos, song lyrics, poetry, religious texts, or highly specialized texts in the fields of chemistry, biology, or medicine.

 A few words on the Japanese language